 - Traditional Track.
 This 60-credit track is offered to students who have a desire to serve others through this profession but don't hold a Bachelor's of Social Work degree.
 The first half of your coursework will address foundational concepts and includes two practica.
 The second half is dedicated to the advanced knowledge and skills you need to work in clinical practice and includes a practicum as well.

 - Advanced Standing Track.
-If you hold a BSW degree, you can prepare for clinical practice faster in this 30-credit program, saving yourself time and money.
+If you hold a BSW1 degree, you can prepare for clinical practice faster in this 30-credit program, saving yourself time and money.
 This track also includes a rigorous clinical practicum, so you can build your skills and test your knowledge in real-world settings.

 The curriculum for the online MSW is structured to meet stringent national educational guidelines.
 These guidelines ensure the program adequately prepares students to be employed as social workers upon graduation.

 The online MSW is taught by experienced practitioners who will guide and support you throughout the program with their diverse understanding of the realities of clinical practice.
 Taken full time, the curriculum can be completed in less than two years.
 Part-time students complete the program within four years.